rhKashif/Blockbuster/README.md

 ## Project Overview

-In this project, we've created a rental system for Blockbuster video, based on the following specifications:
+In this project, I've created a rental system for Blockbuster video, based on the following specifications:

 - Videos have attributes like title, year of release, runtime, and rental price.
 - Blockbuster stores stock multiple videos for rental.